What can Lloyd’s Register Foundation’s funding be used for?

 - The advancement of public education including within the transportation industries and any other engineering and technological disciplines

 You can see at a glance our strategic themes, objectives, funding priorities and the sectors we serve on our strategy map and longer strategy document.

-Read some case studies in guidance note 4.
+Read some case studies on our website.

 For regular updates subscribe to our monthly newsletter, or follow us on Twitter @RClegg_LRF and @LR_Foundation or on LinkedIn.